-Budiaji et al [31] In this paper, a simple Kmedoids (SKM) algorithm was suggested.
+Based on research of Budiaji et al. [31] In this paper, a simple K-medoids (SKM) algorithm was suggested.
 A generalized distance function (GDF) was also created in order to provide the distance as an input for this technique.
-The SKM and PAM both performed similarly.
+The SKM and partition around medoids (PAM) both performed similarly.
 When using the s option to specify the number of initializations, 20 was found to be an adequate quantity to achieve a result that was comparable to the PAM.
-The SKM outperformed other partitioning algorithms in terms of cluster accuracy index, according on the partitioning outcomes of the six real datasets.
+The SKM outperformed other partitioning algorithms in terms of cluster accuracy index, according to the partitioning outcomes of the six real datasets.

-Purnamasari [32] The findings of the research show that the summarization accuracy for K-Means is 51.16% and for K-Medoids is 62.35%.
+Based on research of Purnamasari [32], the findings of the research show that the summarization accuracy for K-means is 51.16% and for K-medoids is 62.35%.
 Compared to K-Medoids, K-means has a lower accuracy value.
-The size and center of the first cluster chosen also affects the accuracy of the ensuing K-Means.
-Therefore, as the following step in the development process, a study comparing the outcomes of the size value and the K-Means initial cluster center combination is required.
+The size and center of the first cluster chosen also affect the accuracy of the ensuing K-means.
+Therefore, as the following step in the development process, a study comparing the outcomes of the size value and the K-means initial cluster center combination is required.

-Dinata et al [33] It demonstrates that the suggested purity K-Medoids algorithm requires only two iterations to cluster the mortality rate dataset, compared to the standard K-Medoids algorithm's 8.7 iterations on average.
-The average number of traditional K-Medoids iterations on the Iris Dataset is 13.2.
+Based on research of Dinata et al. [33], it demonstrates that the suggested purity K-Medoids algorithm requires only two iterations to cluster the mortality rate dataset, compared to the standard K-Medoids algorithm's 8.7 iterations on average.
+The average number of traditional K-Medoids iterations on the Iris dataset is 13.2.
 As a result, the purity algorithm can significantly lower the total number of K-Medoids clustering rounds.
-Furthermore, DBI validation demonstrates that in both datasets, pure K-Medoids produce a superior clustering effect: The birth death dataset has the lowest DBI of purity K-Medoids at 0.6719 and on the iris dataset at 0.6612; the birth death dataset has the lowest DBI of conventional K-Medoids at 0.8821.
+Furthermore, Davies Bouldien Index (DBI) validation demonstrates that in both datasets, pure K-Medoids produce a superior clustering effect: the birth death dataset has the lowest DBI of purity K-Medoids at 0.6719 and on the iris dataset at 0.6612; the birth death dataset has the lowest DBI of conventional K-Medoids at 0.8821.

-Tan et al [34] When compared to the actual flaws, the K-Medoids clustering algorithm had a defect anticipation accuracy of 95.3878%.
+Based on research of Tan et al. [34], when compared to the actual flaws, the K-Medoids clustering algorithm had a defect anticipation accuracy of 95.3878%.
 Greater delamination accuracy was predicted by the K-Medoids method.
 However, compared to the actual defect size, the anticipated delamination area was higher.
 The proposed method could effectively discriminate between the defect-free zone and the fault boundary.
-The proposed method was more operationally friendly and could be employed as an in situ microwave NDT system for flaw identification because it requires less adaption.
+The proposed method was more operational-friendly and could be employed as an in situ microwave NDT system for flaw identification because it requires less adaption.
 It could also be incorporated into production quality control procedures and utilized as a mobile field service inspection technique.